ravnhq/dotnet-xaml-challenge/README.md

 ## Introduction

 Welcome to the Ticket Management System development challenge.
-This challenge will evaluate your skills in developing RESTful APIs and mobile applications with .NET MAUI.
+This challenge will evaluate your skills in developing RESTful APIs and desktop applications with .NET MAUI.

 The challenge consists of two main parts:
 1. Backend API: Implementation and enhancement of endpoints to manage tickets